OSGeo/grass/doc/howto_release.md

 ## Reset include/VERSION file to git development version

-Use a dedicated script to edit the VERSION file.
+Use the dedicated `update_version.py` script to edit the VERSION file.

 After an RC, switch to development version: